gridstack/gridstack.js/README.md

 and so on.

-Here is a SASS code snippet which can make life easier (Thanks to @ascendantofrain, [#81](https://github.com/gridstack/gridstack.js/issues/81) and @StefanM98, [#868](https://github.com/gridstack/gridstack.js/issues/868)) and use a site like [sassmeister.com](https://www.sassmeister.com/) to generate CSS if you need to:
+Better yet, here is a SASS code snippet which can make life much easier (Thanks to @ascendantofrain, [#81](https://github.com/gridstack/gridstack.js/issues/81) and @StefanM98, [#868](https://github.com/gridstack/gridstack.js/issues/868)) and you can use sites like [sassmeister.com](https://www.sassmeister.com/) to generate the CSS for you instead:

 ```sass
 .grid-stack > .grid-stack-item {